aws-actions/aws-codebuild-run-build/README.md

 ## AWS CodeBuild Run Build for GitHub Actions

-This action enables you to run an [AWS CodeBuild][codebuild] [project][codebuild project] as a step in a GitHub Actions workflow job.
+This action runs a [AWS CodeBuild][codebuild] [project][codebuild project] as a step in a GitHub Actions workflow job.

-We build the project, collect the logs from that build, and print them as they are written.
+The action builds the CodeBuild project, collects the build logs, and prints them as they are written.
 The user experience is the same as it would be if the logic were executed in the GitHub Actions job runner.

 ## Usage

 ### Inputs

-This action offers three inputs that you can use to configure its behavior:
+This action offers three inputs that you can use to configure its behavior.
+The only required input is ``project-name``.

-1. **project-name** (required) : The CodeBuild project that you want to run.
+1. **project-name** (required) : The name of CodeBuild project you want to run.
-    Note: Because we always pass through environment variables, any variables set in the project will be overridden.
 1. **buildspec-override** (optional) :
-    The location, in this repository, of a [buildspec file][codebuild buildspec] to require CodeBuild to use.
+    The location (in this repository) of the [buildspec file][codebuild buildspec] that CodeBuild requires.
 By default, the action uses the buildspec file location that you configured in the CodeBuild project.
 1. **env-passthrough** (optional) :
-    A comma-separated list of environment variables that is passed from the GitHub Actions environment to the CodeBuild execution environment.
+    A comma-separated list of the names of environment variables that the action passes from GitHub Actions to CodeBuild.

+    The action passes these environment variables to CodeBuild along with any environment variables that have a `github` prefix.

+    This list is often the same or a subset of the list of environment variables that you define for GitHub actions in the `env` property.

+    Note: If you specify an environment variable with the same name as one defined in your CodeBuild project, the one defined here replaces the one in the CodeBuild project.
+For a list of CodeBuild environment variables, see

 ## Purpose

-This action is designed to give you the power of GitHub Actions with options for more CPU and memory, and access to other resources.
+This action is designed to give you the power of GitHub Actions with options available in [AWS CodeBuild][codebuild] for more CPU and memory, and access to other resources.

-GitHub Actions provides a powerful system of event-based workflows but the hosted job runners have some restrictions that might limit how you can use GitHub Actions for your project.
+GitHub Actions provides a powerful system of event-based workflows, but the hosted job runners cannot exceed the defined computing and memory limits, and might prevent you from accessing resources that you need for your project.

-[AWS CodeBuild][codebuild] is an execution platform in the AWS cloud that can give you much more flexibility in where your logic executes.
+[AWS CodeBuild][codebuild] is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+It supports more environment options than standard GitHub Actions, including a selection of powerful computing environments with additional memory.

 ### Resources and Architecture